 or credit card (MasterCard, Discover, Visa, or American Express).
 The payments will

 be credited to the account immediately.
-Students, log into E-bill from your MyFSU
+Students, once logged into MyFSU click on

-you into the site.
-Authorized users, click on the “Quick Links” drop down box on the
+site.
+Authorized users, click on the “Quick Links” drop down box on the FSU homepage

 Why is a refund shown as a charge on my bill?